open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 This is an implementation of `SpanProcessor` which creates batches of finished spans and passes the export-friendly span data representations to the configured `SpanExporter`.

+Typically, the batching processor will be more suitable for production environments than the simple processor.

 **Configurable parameters:**